vaclavblazej/noosphere/README.md

 Note that this project is still [work in progress](./docs/work.md); help is appreciated.

+# todo

+* database of problems and solutions

 # Graph data storage

 This projects aims to make an universal system to work with data.